 At night get up close to the fairy penguins on a local tour.
 This tour is a highlight not only for adults but one of the best things for kids to do in Tasmania.
 Watch the fairy penguins arrive back to shore and scuttle up to their burrows.
 Make sure to book this tour in advance, so you don’t miss out!

-Read More: A detailed review of the Fairy Penguin tour in Bicheno
+You May Also Like A detailed review of the Fairy Penguin tour in Bicheno

-7. Maria Island
+9. Maria Island

 Maria Island is just over an hour from Hobart.
 The ferry service runs from Triabunna.
 There are more regular ferry services in Summer, which is the best time to visit.
 Winter can be cool and windy.